-In social systems modelling, the companion modelling approach espoused by
+- In social systems modelling, the companion modelling

 “Instead of proposing a simplification of stakeholders knowledge, the model is seeking a mutual recognition of everyone representation of the problematique under study.”
 (Barreteau et al. 2003, §4.3— sic)

-This is a particular flavour of the view that theory is represented by a
+- This is a particular flavour of the view that theory is

 how general a class of systems their theory is likely to apply to,